SGL-UT/GPSTk/dev/apps/bindings/swig/sphinx/intro.rst

 http://www.gpstk.org/doxygen/

-Example of how C++ GPSTk reads a Rinex3Obs file:
+Example of how C++ GPSTk reads and prints a Rinex3Obs file:

 .. parsed-literal::
     // Create the input file stream